 Offer healthy alternatives like fruit, healthier home-made snacks with lower sugar and so on.
 Get your child involved in making new things for snacks.

-You might find 10 Easy Healthy Snacks for Preschoolers They’ll Ask for Again useful
+You May Also Enjoy 10 Easy Healthy Snacks for Preschoolers They’ll Ask for Again

 This includes how often and how much, and explain why you are making these new rules.
 You could put this up on a sheet on the fridge or in a nice visible spot so everyone can see it.